ctrleffive/ctrleffive/README.md

 # Hello! 👋

 ### I am **Chandu**.
-A full-stack developer who is passionate about technology & loves to learn new things.
+A software engineer who is passionate about technology & loves to learn new things.

 ##  😌 About me
 - 📆 Currently working at [HootBoard](http://hootboard.com).